nlepage/templural/README.md

 ## ❓ FAQ

+### What about negative or floating numbers or any other value?

+templural doesn't care, it relies on [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules).

 ### Any new features planned?

 Not for the moment.

 templural is simple and dumb, and it will probably stay like this.

-### What about negative or floating numbers?

-🚧 FIXME

 ### Any other questions?